mongodb/mongosql/README.md

 `integration` suite is written by the BI Connector dev team; the others are third-party test suites adapted for use in our testing framework.

+If you haven't already dowloaded all of our integration test data, you can do so by running `make download-data`.

 The integration tests belong to the `sqlproxy` package, and can be found in `integration_test.go`.
 Each suite is a subtest of `TestIntegration`, and the tests in a given suite are subtests of those subtests.
 The examples below